How To Build An AI Chatbot: A Comprehensive Guide

 Essentially, RAG allows users to have conversations with data repositories.
 For instance, one can connect an LLM to a medical index to build an AI assistant for doctors and nurses.
 Or connect the LLM to market data to create a financial chatbot assistant.
 The advantages of this are crystal clear – a user will be able to get industry-specific or internal data with a solid guarantee of accuracy in a few seconds.

-In the next section, we’ll describe how you can develop an AI chatbot with a custom knowledge base with RAG technology.
+In the next section, we’ll describe how you can develop an AI chatbot with a custom knowledge base by effectively using RAG technology.

 How to build an AI chatbot with RAG: a case study

 Our client is a full life cycle construction service provider.
-From initial consultations to post-occupancy and ongoing maintenance, our client tailors their services to meet the needs of their clients and ensure successful completion of the project.
 The client reached out to Apiko to develop a chatbot that would facilitate effective access to historical data within their services, including proposals, project reports, blueprints, invoices, and more.

 The team has chosen to use RAG technology to create a custom knowledge base that would contain the company’s data, and integrate it with an LLM to produce a fast and efficient chatbot capable of responding to company-specific inquiries.
 Here is a graph that describes the architecture of the solution.